AndrewJFleming/AndrewJFleming/README.md

 <div>
 <a href="https://github.com/AndrewJFleming/amandasargentartist"><img src="images/amanda logo.png" height="100" width="100" align="left"/></a>
 <h4>Amanda Sargent Artist Portfolio</h4>
 <p>A custom WP theme designed to feature Amanda Sargent's art portfolio.
-Visitors can browse pieces and inquire about the price and availability of specific pieces by email.
+Visitors can browse her porfolio by category and inquire about the price and availability of specific pieces by email.
 Check out the <a href="https://github.com/AndrewJFleming/amandasargentartist">project repo</a> or explore Amanda's <a href="https://amandasargentartist.com/">live site</a>.</p>
 </div>
 <br/>
 <br/>